avar/linode-etc/MIGRATION.md

 What needs to be done to migrate `v.nix.is` to `w.nix.is`

-* A working mail system

-   Set up postfix and mailman on w.
-We need to have cron E-Mails etc. sent out for all the stuff that's failing to run.

 * Set up munin-w.nix.is, noc-w.nix.is etc.

    Everything listed on http://noc.nix.is should be duplicated for w,